Nero's Inferno

 Opening Scene - July 18, 64 CE

 Marcus Antonius, a cloth merchant whose family had operated a shop near the Circus for three generations, awoke to shouts and the acrid smell of smoke.
-Grabbing his young children from their beds, he rushed into streets already filled with panicked citizens.
+He grabbed his young children from their beds and rushed into streets already filled with panicked citizens.
 The sky glowed orange as walls of flame leapt from building to building.
 The narrow alleys that characterized Rome's ancient districts became death traps, with people trampling each other in their desperation to escape.

 Above the chaos, on the Palatine Hill, Emperor Nero's palace servants roused him with the news.
 According to the historian Tacitus, the 26-year-old emperor stood transfixed as he watched the inferno engulf the heart of his capital.
 The flames illuminated the terror on thousands of faces as they fled with whatever possessions they could carry.
 The fire would rage for six days and seven nights, destroying ten of Rome's fourteen districts and leaving hundreds of thousands homeless.